ManuCanedo/fractal-generator-2020/README.md

-# Welcome to Fractal Generator - A real-time fractal world explorer
+# A real-time fractal world explorer

 The Mandelbrot fractal is a psichodelic mathematically-generated image that is self-like through different scales.
 Zoom in and out on the fractal to explore it!
 You can gradually apply a maximum zoom of around 1: 10^15 discovering countless fractal underworlds in the process.